 Is Croatia safe to visit: Croatia is one of the safest places for solo female travel that I’ve visited.
 Tourism is and always has been a large part of the Croatian economy, even during Yugoslav times, so locals are well prepared for all types of traveller.
 Locals are unobtrusive and let everyone get on with their own business.

 Whilst not a safety hazard, be prepared for the scrum of sobe ladies at bus stations offering private rooms, especially in Dubrovnik.

 Ryanair may be a much-criticised airline but it was the curiosity which their route map instilled which brought Zadar city to my attention.
 Let my Discovering Zadar post be your perfect Zadar travel guide.

-I have also visited Pag Island, Dubrovnik and the Peljesac Peninsula.
+I have also visited Pag Island and Dubrovnik.
 I will blog about these destinations soon but if you are planning a trip to Croatia in the near future feel free to use the below comment form for queries.

 PLANNING A TRIP TO CROATIA: BOOKS & RESOURCES

 Lonely Planet’s Croatia guide and the Bradt guide to Croatia are excellent for giving a general overview as well as focusing on the popular destinations.
 For Dubrovnik and the Dalmatian Coast I highly recommend the convenient pocket-size DK Eyewitness Top 10 Dubrovnik and the Dalmatian Coast.
 And I simply couldn’t have discovered Croatia by car if it wasn’t for my trusty Marco Polo map.